Why Aren’t I Making Money Trading?

 And regarding sleeping at night, having many relatively small trades helps to significantly reduce the risk associated with any individual company.
 One of my stocks could go to zero tomorrow, and while it would be disappointing, the overall cost to the portfolio would be less than 5%.

 There’s a lot to be said for keeping things simple.
 Whether it be in the stock market or other aspects of life.
 I’ve seen people try to overcomplicate stock analysis with all manner of indicators and theories.
 But in my experience, the more complex a strategy, the less likely it is to continue working in the long run.
 Despite what some people would have you believe, profitable investing/trading isn’t rocket science!

 I’m so pleased the service is helping.
 Thanks for letting me know and for sharing your experience.

 Where to invest now?

 Learn how to identify some of the best stocks to buy in this free video training.
 You’ll learn a complete trading process for buying and selling shares with confidence.

-If you're ready to get started, try a no obligation one month trial of Motion Trader, and see what a professional trading approach could do for you.
+If you’re ready to get started, try a free 14-day trial of Motion Trader, and see what a professional trading approach could do for you.